 Good information architecture = conversions

-If your goal is to get users to buy something from your website, information architecture helps designers prompt conversions by deciding just the right amount of information to release to users at each stage of their journey.
-What do users really need to know about apples before they decide to buy them?
-What information do they need to access during checkout?
+If your goal is to get people to buy something from your website, information architecture helps drive conversions by planning for the right amount of information to be delivered at the right time.